nickarms/100-days-of-code/r1-log.md

 ### R1D41
 So close to figuring out Caesar's cipher.
 Definitely making it harder than it is but I'm closing in on the solution and it's gonna feel goooood when I do. https://twitter.com/sirnixalot/status/964040175494905861

+### R1D42
+Finally finished Caesar's cipher which I made way harder than it needed to be.
+Learned how to use regex.test, though, so that was cool.
+Have a feeling I'll be using that one again in the future. https://twitter.com/sirnixalot/status/964397968177557505